avisra/SiteWarmup/README.md

 *If you don't tell the content location service that your widget servers a type of content, and you don't manually place them in your sitemap.xml file - they will not be warmed up by this process - and that may lead to poor performance.*

+##### Cache dependencies

+Sitefinity's out of the box widgets all implement cache dependencies.
+These tell pages to invalidate their cache when specific content is updated.
+For example, you have a News page with a News widget.
+If you were to go update a news item in the system, it would automatically invalidate that page's cache so it shows the new content.

+Many developers forget to implement cache dependencies in their custom widgets.
+So they run into issues where the new content isn't showing up when its published.
+They often resort to turning cache off on the page because of the issue.
+This is a big **no-no**.
+The correct solution to this, is to implement cache dependencies in your custom widgets!
+It's super easy.

+There is no Feather-based documentation on this.
+But that is okay, because Feather is open-sourced.
+Read below to understand how to implement your own cache dependencies.

+1. Look at this code in the Feather github repo: https://github.com/Sitefinity/feather-widgets/blob/master/Telerik.Sitefinity.Frontend.News/MVC/Controllers/NewsController.cs
+2. Look at the Index action.
+There is a AddCacheDependencies method being called (index is the list view - so it binds to the news content type so any time news is created/updated/deleted, it notifies the page this widget is on).
+This method looks for a list of CacheDependencyKey(s).
+3. You can see how Sitefinity generates it list here: https://github.com/Sitefinity/feather/blob/476361c219ba974f45a4fc3f4fee409ec6e9ea51/Telerik.Sitefinity.Frontend/Mvc/Models/ContentModelBase.cs
+4. Look at this method: GetKeysOfDependentObjects(ContentListViewModel viewModel)
+5. That method is creating a list with a single object.
+The object has a key, which is empty - and a content type, which is set to News.
+6. If this were a news detail view, we would use the other GetKeysOfDependentObjectsMethod - which still has a single object in the list.
+But this time, it has a key - which is the ID of the news item.

+With this knowledge, you should be able to write basic cache dependencies into your own widgets

 # Recommended optimizations

 This tool alone is not going to make your Sitefinity site fast.
 Use this checklist as a good way to secure your performance: